BavarianByte/project-glinux/Readme.md

 Make the scripts executable by "cd"-ing into the directory containing the scripts, make yourself root with "sudo sh".
 To make all scripts executable, type: "chmod 777 *.sh".
 And now, execute them by issuing "bash script-name.sh"

-## Git-clone this project, and run the following files in terminal (e.g.: ./init-cleanup.sh) and in the correct order & don't forget to make the scripts executable:
+## Git-clone this project to /tmp, and run the following files in terminal (e.g.: ./init-cleanup.sh) and in the correct order & don't forget to make the scripts executable:

 1. /setup/debian-init.sh
 2. /setup/debian-stabletotesting-init.sh